FlagBrew/PKSM-Scripts/README.md

     - `B2W2, BW`: Route 8 is frozen over in Winter so you may be unable to encounter Croagunk (BW) or Quagsire (B2W2) after setting it as the active swarm.
     - `HGSS`: due to the inability to tell HG saves apart from SS saves (by their content alone), both games will see "Baltoy / Gulpin" with Baltoy's sprite and "Sableye / Mawile" with Sableye's sprite on the selection screen despite Baltoy and Sableye only appearing in HG and Gulpin and Mawile only appearing in SS
 - `BW` **Black City White Forest**: lets you manipulate which residents are in your Black City (Black) or White Forest (White). `Front` means you will see the resident in your game, `Back` means that others will see the resident when they connect to your game via Entralink.
 For more details on what particular residents provide, see Bulbapedia's pages on [Black City](https://bulbapedia.bulbagarden.net/wiki/Black_City) and [White Forest](https://bulbapedia.bulbagarden.net/wiki/White_Forest).
+- `HGSS, PT, DP` **Lotto ID Number**: number matches one of the in-game trades
+    - `PT, DP` - Abra (Oreburgh)
+    - `HGSS` - Machop (Goldenrod Department Store)
+- `HGSS` **Rematch All Gym Leaders**: sets up rematch with Gym Leader in Saffron Dojo
 - `Pt, DP` **Fulfill Spiritomb encounter requirements**: sets everything up so that you will battle Spiritomb the next time you examine the Broken Tower / Hallowed Tower on Route 209 (between Hearthome and Solaceon)
 - `PT, DP` **Great Marsh**: lets you pick which species fill each area's daily binocular Pokémon
+- `PT, DP` **Level Man**: controls the man in the house west of the Pal Park, who gives an item if you show him a Pokémon of a certain level
+- `PT, DP` **All Berries Watered**: waters all berry plots in region
+- `PT, DP` **Berries - Floaroma/Eterna Harvestable**: If nothing planted in plots, a running sprite of the male character will appear in the plot.
+You can harvest from them with no known problems, although you'll get nothing.
+    - **Floaroma**: includes plots within Floaroma Town as well as plots on the way to Valley Windworks
+    - **Eterna**: includes all plots from Valley Windworks to Eterna City
+- `PT` **Sets total steps to 299,999**: allows easy unlocking of Chandelier in the Resort Area Villa

 ---